 - Hunting License

 - Hunter Safety Certificate

 - Journal & Pen

 - Knife – Benchmade 940-2

 - Leatherman Tool

-All of my dog gear lives in a 56 quart Plano Tote Box which is the perfect size for the task.
+My dog gear lives in a 56-quart Plano Tote Box which is the perfect size for the task.
 Here are the items that I keep in my dog gear tote (with the exception of the kennel and Ruff Tough water dish).

-- Ruff Tough Dog Kennel – Their Medium size is perfect for my Britanny
+- Ruff Land Dog Kennel – Their Medium size is perfect for my Britanny

 - 7 Gallon Water Jug